Halloween is not known for being healthy. But you can please kids of all ages with these creative, healthy Halloween snacks and treats.

 Food is a huge part of this American holiday.
 But instead of piling on the sugar and other unhealthy ingredients, try some sweet and savory food ideas that are packed with plants, equally as playful as typical treats, and deceptively good for you.

-These spooktacular healthy Halloween snacks and treats will make you scream — not because they’re frighteningly unhealthy — but because they’re surprisingly good for you, tasty, and full of fun.
+These spooktacular vegan Halloween recipes will make you scream — not because they’re frighteningly unhealthy — but because they’re surprisingly good for you, tasty, and full of fun.

 Stuffed Mushroom Eyeballs